Skip to main content

 How to install Docker in Kali Linux?

-Installing Docker in Kali Linux follows the same process as Debian, since Kali is based on Debian.
+Installing Docker in Kali Linux follows the same process as Debian, since Kali is Debian-based.
 Run the commands listed in the previous section.
-Make sure your system is up to date before you start:
+Make sure your system is up-to-date before you start:

 $ sudo apt update && sudo apt full-upgrade